KxSystems/docs/docs/wp/disaster-floods/index.md

 # NASA Frontier Development Lab - Disaster Prevention, Progress and Response (Floods)

-The Frontier Development Lab(FDL) is a public private partnership run annually with both the European Space Agency (ESA) and National Aeronautics and Space Administration(NASA).
-The objective of FDL is to bring together researchers in both the Artificial Intelligence (AI) and the space science sector over the summer to tackle a broad spectrum of challenges in the space industry.
+The Frontier Development Lab (FDL) is a public private partnership run annually with both the European Space Agency (ESA) and National Aeronautics and Space Administration (NASA).
+The objective of FDL is to bring together researchers from the Artificial Intelligence (AI) and space science sectors to tackle a broad spectrum of challenges in the space industry.
 The projects this year include challenges in lunar and heliophysics research, astronaut health and disaster prevention.
-This paper will focus on the Disaster Prevention,Progress and Response (Floods) challenge which Kx was a sponsor for this year.
+This paper will focus on the Disaster Prevention, Progress and Response (Floods) challenge, for which Kx was a sponsor.

 ## The need for AI in Disaster Prevention

 Floods are the most destructive and dangerous natural disasters worldwide.
-All regions can be affected by flooding events and with the increased variability in weather patterns due to global warming this is likely to become a more prelevant issue moving forward <sup>[1]</sup>.
-The speed at which these events can occur and difficulties in predicting their occurrance create huge logistic problems for both governmental and non-governmental agencies.
-In the US alone,in the last 10 years floods caused on average 95 deaths a year <sup>[2]</sup>, making them the deadliest weather related phenomenon <sup>[3]</sup>.
-Worldwide, floods cost on average in excess of 40 Billion dollars per year <sup>[4]</sup>, impacting property, agriculture and the health of individuals.
+All regions can be affected by flooding events and, with the increased variability in weather patterns due to global warming, this is likely to become even more prelevant <sup>[1]</sup>.
+The speed at which flooding events can occur, and difficulties in predicting their occurrance, create huge logistic problems for both governmental and non-governmental agencies.
+Over the past 10 years, floods have caused on average 95 deaths a year in the US alone, <sup>[2]</sup>, making them the deadliest weather related phenomenon <sup>[3]</sup>.
+Worldwide, floods cost in excess of 40 Billion dollars per year <sup>[4]</sup>, impacting property, agriculture and the health of individuals.

-During the duration of the project, we collaborated with United States Geological Survey (USGS), this is a scientific agency within the US Department of the Interior.
+During the duration of the project, we collaborated with United States Geological Survey (USGS), a scientific agency within the US Department of the Interior.
 The objective of the organization is to study the landscape of the US and provide information about its natural resources and the natural hazards that affect them.
 Currently, hydrologists use physical models to help predict floods.
-These models require predictions to be carefully calibrated for each stream or watershed and careful consideration must be taken for dams, levees etc. Producing these models are extremely costly due to resource requirements.
-This limits the areas within the US that can avail of such systems allowing them to better prepare for flood events.
+These models require predictions to be carefully calibrated for each stream or watershed and careful consideration must be taken for dams, levees etc. Producing these models is extremely costly due to resource requirements.
+This limits the areas within the US that can avail of such systems to better prepare for flood events.

 ## The Challenge